 You will not need to pre-dry such SMDs as they have low moisture sensitivity (MSL 1).
 They also have a low thermal expansion coefficient, which prevents a PCB assembly from being dismantled during soldering.
 Therefore, you can rapidly perform the whole automatic PCB assembly process.

 2.2 Stable Solder Connections

-The PCB terminals of SMDs made using LSF make sure a strong grip on the board.
+The PCB terminals of SMDs made using LSF make sure a firm grip on the board.
 It is because the manufacturers use two solder pads for each pole.
-You can even place large electronic components as holding force/pin is more than 150 N.
+You can even place large electronic components as the holding force/pin is more than 150 N.

 Manufacturers also perform endurance tests to make sure the shock resistance and high vibration are according to IEC 61373/10.2011.
 Thus, you will get a maintenance-free and smooth SMD process in the long run.